DivyangSingh0000/Smart_Study/README.md

 ## Contributing
 ------------
-This repository is intended for educational purposes and does not accept further contributions.
-It serves as supporting material for a YouTube tutorial that demonstrates how to build this project.
+This repository is intended for educational purposes and does accept further contributions.
+It serves as supporting material for a github community that demonstrates how to build this project.
 Feel free to utilize and enhance the app based on your own requirements.

 ## License
 -------